Andy Samberg: Saturday Night Live

 In September 2005, Samberg joined Saturday Night Live as a featured player and writer.
 Though his live sketch roles were limited in his first year, he appeared in many prerecorded sketches including commercial parodies and various other filmed segments.
-On December 17, 2005, he co-starred with castmate Chris Parnell in the Digital Short show "Lazy Sunday", a hip hop song about a quest to see the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+On December 17, 2005, he co-starred with castmate Chris Parnell in the Digital Short show "Lazy Sunday," a hip hop song about a quest to see the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 The short became an Internet phenomenon and garnered Samberg significant media and public attention.
-Acclaim continued, especially for "Dick in a Box", a duet with Justin Timberlake that won a Creative Arts Emmy for Outstanding Original Music and Lyrics.
-The video for his comedy troupe's collaboration with T-Pain, "I'm on a Boat", had over 56 million views on YouTube, after debuting on February 7, 2009.
+Acclaim continued, especially for "Dick in a Box," a duet with Justin Timberlake that won a Creative Arts Emmy for Outstanding Original Music and Lyrics.
+The video for his comedy troupe's collaboration with T-Pain, "I'm on a Boat," had over 56 million views on YouTube, after debuting on February 7, 2009.
 The song was nominated for a Grammy Award.
-Another digital short, "Motherlover", also featuring Timberlake, was released on May 10, 2009, to commemorate Mother's Day.
+Another digital short, "Motherlover," also featuring Timberlake, was released on May 10, 2009, to commemorate Mother's Day.
 Outside of his prerecorded segments, he participated in recurring live segments, such as his Blizzard Man sketch.
 On June 1, 2012, Samberg's spokesperson announced that Samberg had left the show.
-He returned to the show to host the Season 39 finale in 2014 and to host the 40th anniversary special's Digital Short.
+He returned to the show to host the Season 39 finale in 2014 and to star in the 40th anniversary special's Digital Short.
+He later returned in Season 50 to portray Doug Emhoff in the run up to the 2024 election, as well as providing some additional Digital Shorts.

+Other pursuits

+In November 2023, the first issue of Holy Roller, a comic written by Samberg, Rick Remender, Joe Trohman and illustrated by Roland Boschi, was released and published by Image Comics.
+It is about a pro bowler who is forced to quit his dream job and return to his hometown, which he soon discovers has been overrun by Neo-Nazis, leading him to become a trick bowling ball-wielding Jewish superhero.

+Samberg co-hosts The Lonely Island and Seth Meyers Podcast alongside Schaffer, Taccone and Seth Meyers, which discusses the Lonely Island's SNL Digital Shorts.